Are These Transportation Stocks Undervalued Right Now?

 Zacks has developed the innovative Style Scores system to highlight stocks with specific traits.
 For example, value investors will be interested in stocks with great grades in the "Value" category.
 When paired with a high Zacks Rank, "A" grades in the Value category are among the strongest value stocks on the market today.

-Investors should also recognize that CPLP has a P/B ratio of 0.62.
-The P/B ratio is used to compare a stock's market value with its book value, which is defined as total assets minus total liabilities.
-This company's current P/B looks solid when compared to its industry's average P/B of 0.99.
-Within the past 52 weeks, CPLP's P/B has been as high as 0.65 and as low as 0.34, with a median of 0.51.
+Another valuation metric that we should highlight is MRTN's P/B ratio of 2.34.
+Investors use the P/B ratio to look at a stock's market value versus its book value, which is defined as total assets minus total liabilities.
+MRTN's current P/B looks attractive when compared to its industry's average P/B of 4.72.
+Over the past 12 months, MRTN's P/B has been as high as 2.42 and as low as 1.89, with a median of 2.19.

-Another great Transportation - Shipping stock you could consider is Hoegh LNG Partners (HMLP), which is a # 2 (Buy) stock with a Value Score of A.
+USA Truck (USAK) may be another strong Transportation - Truck stock to add to your shortlist.
+USAK is a # 2 (Buy) stock with a Value grade of A.

-Shares of Hoegh LNG Partners are currently trading at a forward earnings multiple of 3.03 and a PEG ratio of 0.47 compared to its industry's P/E and PEG ratios of 4.14 and 0.47, respectively.

 Click to get this free report